kwai/blaze/README.md

 The Blaze accelerator for Apache Spark leverages native vectorized execution to accelerate query processing.
-It combines the power of the [Arrow-DataFusion](https://arrow.apache.org/datafusion/) library and the scale of the Spark distributed computing framework.
+It combines the power of the [Apache Arrow-DataFusion](https://arrow.apache.org/datafusion/) library and the scale of the Spark distributed computing framework.

 Blaze takes a fully optimized physical plan from Spark, mapping it into DataFusion's execution plan, and performs native